smileyface12349/wedding-website/README.md

 Feel free to use this for your own wedding website, that's what it's here for!
 You're also entirely welcome to cut bits out of it and use it in your own project without any attribution (although some attribution would be lovely).
 You may remove the footer at the bottom of the website if you want.
 Please note I have no legal obligations to provide support or ensure this product works, although I will do my best.

 Please note that commercial use is prohibited, as this project makes use of assets which do not permit commercial use.
-All assets (except for the sample page) are available for use, modification and distribution in non-commercial scenarios.
+All assets (except for those given as links within sample wedding details) are available for use, modification and distribution in non-commercial scenarios.